The Cross & The Crown

 In 1 PETER 4:1-19 Peter reminds his readers not to be surprised by persecution but to expect it as part of the normal Christian life.
 Why?
 Because it shows we are sharing with Christ in his suffering and so we can be equally sure of sharing in the joy awaiting us in heaven.

-Throughout the history of the Church thousands of Christians have died, and are still dying, for obeying Christ rather than the dictates of men.
+Throughout the history of the Church hundreds of thousands of Christians have died, and are still dying, for obeying Christ rather than the dictates of men.
 Many have suffered martyrs' deaths rather than swear allegiance to a political or religious doctrine that required them to renounce sole allegiance to Jesus Christ as LORD and Saviour.
 Sadly, many have died at the hands of those who professed themselves to be followers of Christ.
 In each case they died because they saw beyond the pain and suffering to the joy of life with Christ in heaven.
-For a list and biographies of famous Christian martyrs click on the links here FOXE'S BOOK OF CHRISTIAN MARTYRS and SOME FAMOUS CHRISTIAN MARTYRS.

 • He is no fool who gives what he cannot keep to gain that which he

-cannot lose ~ Jim Elliot, martyred in Ecquador
+cannot lose ~ Jim Elliot, martyred in Ecuador

 • Be of good cheer, Master Ridley, and play the man.
 We shall this day,